localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

     print("--> prediction result:", predicted)
 ```

 After loading the images, they are flattened into 1-dimensional arrays and split into a training set and a test set using the `train_test_split` function from the `sklearn.model_selection` module.
-An SVM classifier is trained on the training set using the fit method.
-Finally, the trained model makes predictions on the test set using the prediction method, and the predicted values are printed to the console.
+An SVM classifier is trained on the training set using the `fit` method.
+Finally, the trained model makes predictions on the test set using the `predict` method, and the predicted values are printed to the console.

 ## Deploying the Lambda function